gaehlerm/SoftwareEngineering/README.md

 -	Continuous Integration is easier with smaller teams and code bases
 -	Larger contexts may call for more versatile abstract models, requiring skills that are in short supply.

-These advantages for either sides lead to tradeoffs in library sizes.
+These advantages for either sides lead to trade offs in library sizes.
 Generally, it is favorable to create a dedicated library if there is a corresponding opportunity.

 ### Coupling